Thursday, July 17, 2025

 I wandered a waste as vast as God’s own wrath,

-Where lightning’s fire forged a path of jagged glass.
+Where lightning’s fire forged for me a path—

 Only the sand’s soft hiss and the heavens’ boundless lack.